SJP Fund news and updates

 There are sales costs associated with selling properties.
 These will continue to be borne by the funds.

-The decision to wind down the Property Unit Trust and remove the Property Life and Pension fund options is not a result of the management but due to the wider challenges faced by the industry.
-SJP have taken the proactive decision to appoint Invesco Real Estate to manage the wind down of the funds and sell the property assets.
+The decision to wind down the Property Unit Trust and remove the Property Life and Pension fund options was not a result of the management but due to the wider challenges faced by the industry.
+SJP took the proactive decision to appoint Invesco to manage the wind down of the funds and sell the property assets.

-Invesco Real Estate is the global real estate business of Invesco Asset Management Limited with £ 68.3 billion in real estate assets under management, 607 employees and 21 regional offices across the US, Europe and Asia.
+Its Invesco Real Estate business has £ 67.7 billion in real estate assets under management, 605 employees and 21 regional offices across the US, Europe and Asia.
 Invesco Real Estate has a 40-year investment history and has been actively investing across the risk-return spectrum, from core to opportunistic, in equity and debt real estate strategies, and in direct and listed real estate for its c.400 institutional client relationships during this time.
-In Europe, Invesco Real Estate has eight offices in London, Munich, Milan, Madrid, Paris, Prague, Luxembourg and Warsaw, and 193 employees.
-It manages 206 assets across 14 European countries and with assets under management of £12.9 billion.
+In Europe, Invesco Real Estate has eight offices in London, Munich, Milan, Madrid, Paris, Prague, Luxembourg and Warsaw, and 187 employees.
+It manages 198 assets across 13 European countries and with assets under management of £13.2 billion.
 The team has a strong track record across all the commercial sectors, hotels and residential sectors.

 If you are invested in the SJP Property funds and have any further queries, please speak to your SJP Partner.
 If you are no longer taking advice, you can contact us directly.